 |Hispanic or Latino||1,444|

-Students from other countries are interested in Allied Health, too.
+Americans aren’t the only ones with an interest in Allied Health.
 About 2.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 - United Kingdom

 How Much Do Allied Health Professions Majors Make?

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in allied health was $50,300 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $42,100 (25th percentile) and $57,000 (75th percentile).